lammps/lammps/doc/src/Packages_details.rst

 **Contents:**

-COLVARS stands for collective variables, which can be used to implement various enhanced sampling methods, including Adaptive Biasing Force, Metadynamics, Steered MD, Umbrella Sampling and Restraints.
+Colvars stands for collective variables, which can be used to implement various enhanced sampling methods, including Adaptive Biasing Force, Metadynamics, Steered MD, Umbrella Sampling and Restraints.
 A :doc:`fix colvars <fix_colvars>` command is implemented which wraps a COLVARS library, which implements these methods.  simulations.

-**Authors:** The COLVARS library is written and maintained by Giacomo Fiorin (ICMS, Temple University, Philadelphia, PA, USA) and Jerome Henin (LISM, CNRS, Marseille, France), originally for the NAMD MD code, but with portability in mind.
+**Authors:** The COLVARS library is written and maintained by Giacomo Fiorin (NIH, Bethesda, MD, USA) and Jerome Henin (CNRS, Paris, France), originally for the NAMD MD code, but with portability in mind.
 Axel Kohlmeyer (Temple U) provided the interface to LAMMPS.

 **Install:**

-This package has :ref:`specific installation instructions <colvars>` on the :doc:`Build extras <Build_extras>` page.
+This package has :ref:`specific installation instructions <colvar>` on the :doc:`Build extras <Build_extras>` page.

 **Supporting info:**